In the News

 The Lawyer-Advocate in Litigation

-Students enrolled in the course join our teaching law firm, the Penn Legal Assistance Office.
-Here, students who have completed three semesters of law school are certified by state and federal courts to represent clients with real legal matters.
+Students enrolled in the Civil Practice Clinic (CPC) course join our teaching law firm, the Penn Legal Assistance Office.

-Students are assigned to individual faculty supervisors who possess substantial litigation experience, and who provide on a weekly basis one-on-one case supervision and constructive feedback regarding student progress.
-In this way, students develop competence in essential lawyering skills while becoming ethical, reflective practitioners.
+Students are assigned to individual faculty supervisors who possess substantial litigation experience and provide one-on-one case supervision, mentoring, and constructive feedback regarding student progress on a weekly basis.

-In addition to the individual supervision, students attend a twice-weekly classroom seminar that utilizes readings, film, exercises, and videotaped simulations with real actors to explore lawyering theory that is designed to strengthen students’ overall advocacy skills.
-One of the weekly seminars is a case rounds discussion where in-depth issues of litigation strategy, case development and professional responsibility are explored.
+In addition, students attend a twice-weekly classroom seminar that utilizes readings, film, exercises, and videotaped simulations with real actors to explore lawyering theory that is designed to strengthen students’ overall advocacy skills.

-Skills and insights gained in this lawyering course serve students well throughout their professional careers, whether or not they become litigators.
-At the same time, students perform a vital public service to the community by providing access to justice for individuals who need, but cannot afford, legal representation.
+While preparing for their professional careers, students also perform a vital public service to the community by providing access to justice for individuals who need, but cannot afford, legal representation.